-The packaging says natural and it looks so pretty, and it's on the shelf at a store I trust ...so it must be safe to use ?
-Sadly there is no regulatory body policing the word "natural".
-Safety watchdogs the world over are changing the landscape for safe, but there are a number of products which are still being formulated with ingredients that are just plain bad for you.
+Shockingly, there is no regulatory body policing the word natural.
+So, inevitably, there are a number of products that are still formulated with ingredients that are just plain bad for you.

 1. BHA and BHT

-This ingredient is often found in some lipsticks and moisturizers.
-The National Toxicology Program classifies butylated hydroxyanisole (BHA) as “reasonably anticipated to be a human carcinogen.”
+An ingredient found in some lipsticks and moisturizers.
+The National Toxicology Program classifies butylated hydroxyanisole (BHA) as reasonably anticipated to be a human carcinogen.
 In some studies, it has been reported to produce liver damage and interfere with thyroid hormone levels.
 It’s found in exfoliators and some fragrances.

 2. Coal Tar Dyes (Aminophenol, Diaminobenzene, Phenylenediamine)

 Coal tar, a byproduct of coal processing, is a known human carcinogen, according to the National Toxicology Program and the International Agency for Research on Cancer.
 Hairstylists and other professionals are exposed to these chemicals in hair dye almost daily.
 Europe has banned many of these ingredients in hair dyes.

 A potent preservative considered a known human carcinogen by the International Agency on Research on Cancer.
 Formaldehyde is known to be an asthma gene and neurotoxicant.
 While use has declined, some hair straighteners are based on formaldehyde’s hair-stiffening action and release substantial amounts of the chemical.